Introduction

 Day Hikes:

-Half Dome.
+Half Dome Trail.
 The Half Dome hike is a challenging and rewarding adventure in Yosemite National Park.
 It is a 17 mile (27 km) round-trip hike that takes you to the top of one of the parks most iconic landmarks, including Vernal and Nevada falls.
 Along the way, enjoy the stunning views of the valley and the High Sierra.
 The hike involves a steep ascent of 4,800 feet (1,463 m), passing by scenic waterfalls, forests, and granite cliffs.
 The most difficult and thrilling part of the hike is the final climb on the Half Dome cables, where you have to use metal cables and wooden planks to scale the nearly 400 feet(121m) of vertical rock face.
 This section requires a permit, which you can obtain through a lottery system.
 The hike usually takes 10 to 14 hours, so you need to start early and be well-prepared.
-Trailhead is at Happy Isles.
+The trailhead is at Happy Isles.

 Yosemite Valley Loop Trail The Yosemite Valley Loop Trail is a 20.3 mile (32.6 km) hike that follows the Merced River and offers views of many of the park's landmarks, such as El Capitan, Half Dome, Yosemite Falls, and Bridalveil Fall.
 The trail is mostly flat and easy, but it can be shortened to a half loop of 11.5 miles (18.5 km) or less by using bridges or shuttle stops.
 The trail is open year-round, but some sections may be snowy or icy in winter.
 Another option is to rent a bike at Yosemite Valley Biking.